komjii2/FlawMatch/README.md

 # FlawMatch
-Official Repository for "FlawMatch: Conditional Defect Image Generation via Flow Matching for Improved Surface Defect Classification"
+Official Repository for "**FlawMatch: Conditional Defect Image Generation via Flow Matching for Improved Surface Defect Classification**"
 This repository contains the data and code used for the experiments in our paper, which are based on the public dataset KolektorSDD2.

 Before running the code, please install the required packages listed in `requirements.txt`.